 - Just under 1000 miles since restoration with BMW main-dealer

-- Complete with complete books and tools
+- Complete with books and tools

-- Will simple not disappoint upon viewing
+- Simply will not disappoint upon viewing

 Finished in possible one of the finest period colour combinations of Saphir blau Metallic coachwork with a French Blue hide and matching Blue carpets.
 With every possible option which was available, this example really is a flagship model, benefiting with Electric windows, Air conditioning, ABS braking system, Power steering, Electric sunshine roof and Pioneer ‘ARC’ radio cassette with multi-channel equaliser which is coupled with matching Pioneer speakers the ‘hight’ of 80’s in-car entertainment.

 Having benefitted from comprehensive restoration, with all works carried out by a BMW main dealer just under 1,000 miles ago, the example has traveled some 77,400 miles from new and just 1984 miles each year.

 Upon vieiwng, you can not help but notice how correct and more importantly how well cared for this example has been cherished over the course of the past 37 years by its original owners.
 The 635 wear’s the correct matching Michelin Radial tyres as per the same specification as the unused spare wheel, the 20 hole alloy wheels are all exquisitely presented and correct as well as the decals and the boot lid lip spoiler.
 There is not a sign of wear to the interior and not even on the brake pedal shows any age.
 Upon looking in the engine compartment the inner wings and rocker cover boxes look the same as the day as the car rolled off the production line.
 The panel fitment is perfect and even the door apertures show no signs were and just light cover of clear wax on the hinges.